-- a. to source medical supplies from different countries and sell to our customers.
-As we have strong connections in Asia and Europe, we will continue to provide supplies to our customers over the world especially during the pandemic period; - b. to sell self-disinfecting coating spray SDST that with one spray can inactivate viruses, and kill bacteria and fungi for 90 days.
+- a. to provide medical supplies to our customers over the world; - b. to sell SD Labs products including but not limited to SDST and SD Pro that with one spray can inactivate viruses, and kill bacteria and fungi for 90-180 days.
 We are the exclusive distributor in Hong Kong.
-We believe this product will bring us good amount of income in the coming years; - c. to work with our Japanese partner in the promotion of Rorrico a TCM for the treatment of influenza viruses, including the Influenza A virus and its sub-type virus, pandemic Influenza A (H1N1) or Swine flu; - d. to continue to focus on promoting and generate more sales from our online distribution of our FMCG products China.
+We believe this product will make a substantial contribution to our income in the coming years; - c. to continue to focus on promoting and generate more sales from our online distribution of our FMCG products in China. - d. to launch a special design crushing pen - e. to cut down non-profit making products and to minimize operating costs